AbstractCompany/Mission-Statement/van eyck/aj_outline.md

 	"symmetrical co-presence"
 	open source

+We will produce a speculative system that overlaps both architecture, art, and design that is focused on the shared production of knowledge.

 	In front of the face, I always demand more of myself. (“Signature” 294 in Difficult Freedom: Essays on Judaism) . . . the face speaks to me and thereby invites me to a relation . . .
 (Totality and Infinity 198) We had dreamed of freedom and invented the thirty-year mortgage.
 KEN ISAACS.